 Schools collaborate for a variety of reasons with a variety of organizations.
 For students with special needs, the most common reason for collaboration is to secure particular services, services the school cannot provide, from organizations that typically do provide the services.
-You may already know something about some of these organizations from your own life, or from experience as a paraprofessional.
-The point of this activity, though, is to give you a chance to deepen your knowledge about just one of them.
-The activity is really simple: visiting the organization.
+You may already know something about some of these organizations from your experience as a paraprofessional.
+The point of this activity is to give you a chance to deepen your knowledge about just one of them.
+The one way to do that is to go out and make a vist!

-- Choose an organization, for example, a human service agency, hospital, clinic, or intermediate unit (in Ohio, an Educational Service Center) that you would like to learn more about.
+- Choose an organization, for example, a human service agency, hospital, clinic, or intermediate unit (like an Educational Service Center) that you would like to learn more about.

 - Get approval from your team to make a visit to the organization.
 If the team thinks the visit might be useful to its immediate work, perhaps more than one of you may want visit at the same time.
 Discuss the possibility with your team.